samminweng/urban_narratives/backend/README.md

 # Backend
 Backend consists of datasets, Python modules and Java module.
+To build the backend, run

+> python3 dataprocessing.py
+>
+> python3 statistics.py

 ## Datasets
 - `glossaryTerms` folder stores the glossary of terms in relation to urban infrastructures.